csswizardry/csswizardry.github.com/_posts/2012-11-20-code-smells-in-css.md

 Never, _ever_ use numbers just because they work.
 In this situation we’d be far better off replacing `top: 37px;` with `top: 100%;`, which basically means ‘all the way from the top’.

 Magic numbers have several problems associated with them.
 As above, they cannot be relied upon, but also, with their very ‘just because it works’ nature, it’s difficult to communicate to another dev where that number came from.
-If you had a more complex example which used a magic number—and that magic number became invalid—you are faced with one or more of the following problems:
+If you had a more complex example which used a magic number — and that magic number became invalid — you are faced with one or more of the following problems:

 * The next dev doesn’t know where the magic number came from, so they delete it and are back at square one.
 * The next dev is a cautious dev who, because he doesn’t know where the magic number came from, decides to try and fix the problem without touching that magic number.
 This means that an old, outdated, hacky magic number stays in the code, and the next dev simply hacks away on top of it.
 You are now hacking on top of a hack.